Nifty August futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, surged 11.40% to 14.41.
+The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, soared 42.23% to 20.37.

-HDFC Bank, Tata Motors and State Bank of India were the top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, State Bank of India and Tata Motors were the top traded individual stock futures contracts in F&O segment of NSE.

 The August 2024 F&O contracts will expire on 29 August 2024.